 - No external support is needed for straightening the Jenga tower.

-- The blocks should be arranged in a way that the blocks are interlocked, and they stand on their own.
+- The blocks should be arranged in a way that the blocks are interlocked, and stand on their own.

 - Smooth out the sides with your hands or a flat, solid object.